jaydeluca/aws-certification-notes/AWS-Certified-Developer/AWS-CDA-Notes/IAM.md

 	- You can use the Access keys via the APIs, and command line.
 	- You only get to view the access key and secret access key once.
 Save them in secure location
 	- Always setup multi-factor Authentication on your root account.

+### Exam Tips
+- Roles allow you to not use Acess Key ID's and Secret Access Keys
+- Roles are preferred from a security perspective
+	- Choice between Access keys or Roles **always choose roles**
+- Roles are controlled by policies
+- You can change a policy on a role and it will take immediate affect
+- You can attach and detach roles to running EC2 instances without having to stop or terminate these instances